 |Flower Color||Blue, purple, white, pink|

-Scaevola plants earn brownie points in hot climates for powering through the dog days of summer without any blossom drop.
-Scaevola plants don't need much pinching or fertilizing.
-When scaevola plants fail, it's usually due to excessive irrigation or poor soil drainage.
-Your plants will be low maintenance performers as long as you give them warmth and sunshine, and an occasional drink.
+Scaevola plants earn brownie points in hot climates for powering through the dog days of summer without any blossom drop, and for requiring very little in the way of tending.
+Scaevola plants don't need much pinching or fertilizing, and if a Scaevola plant fails, it's usually due to excessive irrigation or poor soil drainage.
+Your plants will be low-maintenance performers as long as you give them warmth and sunshine, and an occasional drink.

-Choose a site with full to partial sun for best scaevola performance.
-Plants in hot, dry desert areas may remain more pert when placed in a location with dappled shade.
+Choose a site with full to partial sun for best Scaevola performance—six to eight hours of sun is optimal.
+Plants growing in hot, dry desert areas may remain more pert if they are planted in a site with dappled shade.

 Scaevola plants prefer to be on the dry side, but they are not true xeriscape plants and so do need occasional watering.
 Plants growing in wet soil may attract fungus gnats, or may experience root rot.
 Wait until the soil surface is dry to water.
 Wilted plants will perk up quickly after irrigation.